This $30 gadget makes controlling your garage door a snap — here's why you need it | CNN Underscored

 What you need to know: Setting up this gadget took about 15 minutes, and it’s quite intuitive.
 Chamberlain says the MyQ supports most garage door openers made after 1993, but mileage could potentially vary.
 It also doesn’t support Amazon Alexa or Apple HomeKit integrations.

 How it compares: For $29.98 (when it’s not on sale), the Chamberlain MyQ is a no-brainer addition to a home with a garage door.
-It doesn’t require the long install or cost of a new garage door opener with a smart hub built-in and supports a long list of openers.
-Chances are, that includes the one in your home.
+It doesn’t require the long install or cost of a new garage door opener with a smart hub built in and supports a long list of openers.
+Chances are that includes the one in your home.
 The mandatory app for setup and control is intuitive and less cluttered than other smart options on the market.
 It doesn’t feature support for core smart home ecosystems like Amazon Alexa or Apple HomeKit.
 BeamUp is a similar solution that’s more expensive at $77 but supports Alexa out of the box.
 Those looking for HomeKit integration can look at the $119 iSmartGate.
-The MyQ and the alternatives all use similar tech to get online though and work with most openers made after 1993.
+The MyQ and the alternatives all use similar tech to get online, though, and work with most openers made after 1993.

 An intuitive setup that requires Wi-Fi